-Where there are concerns about the headteacher, these should be referred to the Chair of Governors, Mr Keith Miller kmiller@kendrick.reading.sch.uk.
+Where there are concerns about the headteacher, these should be referred to the Chair of Trustees, Mr Charles Ramsden: cramsden@kendrick.reading.sch.uk.

-Any member of staff or volunteer with concerns about poor or unsafe practice and potential failures in our school's safeguarding regime should contact a senior leader or the chair of the governing body.
+Any member of staff or volunteer with concerns about poor or unsafe practice and potential failures in our school's safeguarding regime should contact a senior leader or the Chair of Trustees.

-The NSPCC whistleblowing helpline can also be contacted via telephone (0800 028 0285) or email (help@nspcc.org.uk).

-Also see the school's Whistleblowing Policy.
+The NSPCC whistleblowing helpline can also be contacted via telephone (0800 028 0285) or email help@nspcc.org.uk Also see the school's Whistleblowing Policy.